 Outlook for 2020 is positive and encouraging, given our strong capital and the concerted effort of management to dynamically address to the changes in regulatory requirements and other market challenges, to better position and sustain a year on year growth to our shareholders.

 Finally, I would like to thank all the members of the Board, the Shareholders, the Ministry of Industry, Commerce and Tourism in the Kingdom of Bahrain, Central Bank of Bahrain and all Correspondent Banks and our Customers for their continued support, cooperation and guidance.

-Ialso extend my appreciation and thanks to all the employees for their efforts and commitment to the Bank's continued growth and progress.
+I also extend my appreciation and thanks to all the employees for their professionalism and commitment for the Bank has continued growth and progress.